pashokman/playwright_pytest_xdist_logs_github_actions/README.md

 - rerun functionality to avoid flacky tests,
 - cleanup allure-results (report) and test-results (screenshots and videos on failure) folders before each pytest run,
 - test data moved into separate file,
-- trace on failed tests.
+- trace on failed tests,
+- secret variable - BASE_URL.

 # How to run local
 1. Create virtual environment.